ayo-adeboyejo/cicd-jenkins-sonarqube-nexus-k8s-boardgame/README.md

 - Implementing **observability** across infrastructure, application and CI/CD layers using Prometheus, Grafana, Blackbox Exporter and Node Exporter
 - Configuring **automated email notifications** with HTML formatting, JaCoCo coverage metrics, SonarQube links and Trivy security reports attached per build

 > **Note:** This project prioritises infrastructure and DevOps pipeline engineering, not application development.
-The Spring Boot application serves as a realistic workload to apply CI/CD practices against — the focus is entirely on the automated, secure delivery of software to production, not on the application itself.
+The Spring Boot application serves as a realistic workload to apply CI/CD practices against — the focus is entirely on the automated, secure delivery of software to production, not on the application itself..

 ---